-A Marquette University transcript is the complete and unabridged copy of all academic work attempted at Marquette University.
+A Marquette University transcript is the complete and unabridged copy of all academic work attempted while matriculated at Marquette, with the exception of transfer credit taken elsewhere.
+Partial transcripts are never produced.
 Course and grade information contained on the transcript are released pursuant to the Family Educational Rights and Privacy Act of 1974 (as amended).

-A student may obtain a transcript of his or her Marquette record by completing a Transcript Request form available on the Marquette Central academic forms website and submitting it as indicated on the form, or submitting an online request via the National Student Clearinghouse.
+Students may obtain a transcript of their Marquette record by completing a Transcript Request form available on the Marquette Central academic forms website and submitting it as indicated on the form, or submitting an online request via the National Student Clearinghouse.
 Current students may request a transcript online via their CheckMarq account.
-All transcript requests should be submitted a minimum of one week in advance of the date the transcript is needed.
+Submit all transcript requests a minimum of one week in advance of the date the transcript is needed.

-The fee for this regular service is $7 per transcript.
-The fee for a rush or immediate transcript service is $10 per transcript.
-All transcript fees are payable at the time of the request.
+The fee for regular transcript service is $7.00 per transcript (3 business days).
+The fee for expedited transcript service is $30.00 per transcript (same day service).
+Additional FedEx fees apply.
+All transcript fees are due at the time of the request.

 The Office of the Registrar acts as liaison between the student and the Veterans Administration, the Wisconsin Department of Military Affairs and the Wisconsin Department of Veterans Affairs.
 Any student eligible to receive educational benefits under one of the various federal Veterans Administration programs must, at the beginning of each term for which he or she is registered, complete and/or submit the Marquette Application for Certification of VA Educational Benefits.
 First time VA benefit applicants or transfer students may need to furnish additional documentation.
 For more information on how to apply for Veterans' educational benefits, visit the Marquette Central Veteran's Benefits website.
 Information or consultation regarding Veterans educational benefits is available at any time during regular Marquette Central office hours.